 Usually, at the top of the pyramid should be your homepage.
 Under the homepage, you typically have—About us, services, products, blog, and so on.

 A silo structure for your content reduces the Google Sandbox time that your website undergoes after launching.
-By having pages structured in a silo, you also help Google gauge your topic relevance and increases your content semantics.
+By having pages structured in a silo, you also help Google gauge your topic relevance and increase your content semantics.

 You also shouldn’t fill the navigation bar with too many links.
 If your website is too large, that would be confusing for the users.
 Since the navigation bar is there to help the users navigate on your site you should confine it to the only necessary links.